Trendy Handbags For Mom That Won't Break The Bank

 Nannacay Carolyn Woven Raffia Tote

-It’s easy to dub this trend as beach-appropriate only, but the best thing about raffia in 2020 is how it’s been reinvented for any occasion.
-Coupled with a boxy structure, this look covers a ton of ground from vacation (yes, we’re planning ahead) to the workplace.
+This look isn't just for the beach.
+The best thing about raffia in 2020 is how it’s been reinvented for any occasion.
+With its boxy structure, this bag covers a ton of ground from vacation (yes, we’re planning ahead) to the workplace.

 07